Bicriteria Approximation Algorithms for Priority Matroid Median: Introduction

 Our main technical contribution is to handle the non-uniform radii constraints imposed in $\pmatmed$ in the overall approach for Matroid Median.
 We note that the rounding algorithms for Matroid Median are quite complex, and involve several non-trivial stages: filtering, finding half integral solutions via an auxiliary polytope, and finally rounding to an integral solution via matroid intersection \cite{krishnaswamy2011matroid,swamy16matroid,krishnaswamy2018constant}.
-Kamiyama adapted the ideas in \cite{krishnaswamy2011matroid} to $\upmatmed$ and his work involves four stages of reassigments and is difficult to read.
-It turns out that the non-uniform radii case introduces additional complexity.
-We explain the differences between the uniform radius case and the non-uniform radius case briefly.
+Kamiyama adapted the ideas in \cite{krishnaswamy2011matroid} to $\upmatmed$ and his work involves four stages of reassigments that are difficult to follow.
+The non-uniform radii case introduces additional complexity.
+We explain the differences between the uniform radii case and the non-uniform radii case briefly.
 The LP relaxation opens fractional facilities and assigns each client $j$ to fractionally open facilities.
 In the LP for $\pmatmed$ we write a natural constraint that $j$ cannot be assigned to any facility $i$ where $d(i,j) > r_j$.
 Let $\bC_j$ denote the distance paid by $j$ in the LP solution.
 The preceding constraint ensures that $\bC_j \le r_j$.
-In the case of $\upmatmed$, $r_j = L$ for all $j \in C$.
+For $\upmatmed$, $r_j = L$ for all $j \in \mC$.
 LP-based approximation algorithms for $k$-Median use filtering and other rounding steps by sorting clients in increasing order of $\bC_j$ values since they are directly relevant to the objective.
 When one considers uniform radius constraint, one can still effectively work with $\bC_j$ values since we have $\bC_j \le L$ for all $j$.
 However, when clients have non-uniform radii we can have the following situation; there can be clients $j$ and $k$ such that $\bC_j \ll \bC_k$ but $r_j \gg r_k$.
 Thus the radius requirements may not correspond to the fractional distances paid in the LP.